hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

 1. The user’s eyes start in the top left and move horizontally to the right
 2. Upon reaching the end (or terminal) of the line, the eyes move diagonally to the next line
-3. The readers eyes end at the bottom right of the content
+3. The reader’s eyes end at the bottom right of the content

 ![Visual example of a Z-shaped pattern](/assets/patterns/button-alignment/z-shaped-pattern.png)

 #### Characteristics

-- There are _technically_ no fallow areas (areas that recieve less attention or lack comprehension) as in the Gutenberg pattern, though this is not always the case in practice.
+- There are _technically_ no fallow areas (areas that receive less attention or lack comprehension) as in the Gutenberg pattern, though this is not always the case in practice.
 - This type of pattern is most prevalent in task-based functions or sequences of elements; i.e. a form or series of onboarding steps.
 - This pattern assumes that users read through _all_ of the content sequentially.